-Where the Respondent denies violating the Student Code of Conduct, or in instances where the Respondent is facing a complaint for which the consequences may include suspension or expulsion from housing and/or the university, a formal hearing will be conducted as befits the gravity of the alleged offense and the very serious nature of the consequences.
-This process is known as a Formal Hearing.
-At the discretion of the Director of Student Conduct and Community Standards (or designee), a request by the Respondent for an Administrative Hearing may be considered.
-Students who deny a violation for which a Formal Hearing will be held will be given a minimum of seven (7) business days to prepare.
+Where the Respondent denies violating the Student Code of Conduct, or in instances where the Respondent is facing a complaint for which the consequences may include suspension or expulsion from the University, a Formal Hearing will be conducted as befits the gravity of the alleged offense and the very serious nature of the consequences.
+At the discretion of the Director of Student Advocacy and Accountability (or designee), a request by the Respondent for an Administrative Hearing may be considered.
+Students who deny a violation for which a Formal Hearing will be held will be given a minimum of five (5) business days to prepare.
 Preparation for a Formal Hearing is summarized in the following guidelines:

 - a) Notice of the time, date and location of the hearing will be in writing and will be delivered based on the previously established methods of notice.
-Once mailed, emailed and/or received in-person, such notice will be presumptively delivered. - b) If there is an alleged victim of the conduct in question, the alleged victim may serve as the Complainant or may elect to have the university administration serve as Complainant.
-Where there is no alleged victim, the university administration will serve as Complainant. - c) If an Respondent fails to respond to notice from the Director of Student Conduct and Community Standards (or designee), the Director of Student Conduct and Community Standards (or designee) may initiate a complaint against the student for failure to comply with the directives of a university official and give notice of this offense.
-Unless the Respondent responds to this notice within two (2) days by answering the original notice, an administrative hearing may be scheduled and held on the student's behalf and the student may have a disciplinary hold placed on their university account, deeming them ineligible to register for courses or university housing until such time as they respond to the initial complaint. - d) At least three (3) days before any scheduled Formal Hearing, the following will occur: - The Respondent and/or Complainant will deliver a written response to the complaint to their assigned Student Conduct Administrator;

-- The Respondent and/or Complainant will deliver a written list of all witnesses they want to appear on their behalf to their assigned Student Conduct Administrator; - The Respondent and/or Complainant will deliver all items of physical information they intend to use or need to have present at the hearing and will indicate who has possession or custody of such information, if known; and - The Respondent and/or Complainant will notify their assigned Student Conduct Administrator of the names of any advisors who may be accompanying the parties at the hearing. - e) The Director of Student Conduct and Community Standards (or designee) will ensure that the hearing information and any other available written documentation is shared with the Respondent and/or Complainant at least one (1) day before any scheduled hearing.
-In addition, the parties will be given a list of the names of all the hearing officers for the complaint.
-Should either party object to any member(s) of the board or panel, they must raise all objections, in writing, to the Director of Student Conduct and Community Standards immediately.
-Hearing officers will only be unseated if the Director of Student Conduct and Community Standards concludes that their bias precludes an impartial hearing of the complaint.
-Additionally, any hearing board member or hearing officer who feels they cannot make an objective determination must recuse themselves from the proceedings.
+Once mailed, emailed and/or received in-person, such notice will be presumptively delivered. - b) If there is an alleged victim of the conduct in question, the alleged victim may serve as the Complainant or may elect to have the University serve as Complainant.
+Where there is no alleged victim, the University will serve as Complainant. - c) If a Respondent fails to respond to notice from the Director of Student Advocacy and Accountability (or designee), the Director of Student Advocacy and Accountability (or designee) may initiate a complaint against the student for failure to comply with the directives of a University official and give notice of this offense.
+Unless the Respondent responds to this notice within two (2) days by answering the original notice, an Administrative Hearing may be scheduled and held on the student's behalf and the student may have a disciplinary hold placed on their University account, deeming them ineligible to register for courses or University housing until such time as they respond to the initial complaint. - d) At least three (3) days before any scheduled Formal Hearing, the following will occur: - The Respondent and/or Complainant will deliver a written response to the complaint to their assigned OSAA staff member; - The Respondent and/or Complainant will deliver a written list of all witnesses they want to appear on their behalf to their assigned OSAA staff member; - The Respondent and/or Complainant will deliver all items of physical information they intend to use or need to have present at the hearing and will indicate who has possession or custody of such information, if known; and - The Respondent and/or Complainant will notify their assigned OSAA staff member of the name of any advisor who may be accompanying the parties at the hearing. - e) The Director of Student Advocacy and Accountability (or designee) will ensure that the hearing information and any other available written documentation is shared with the Respondent and/or Complainant at least one (1) day before any scheduled hearing.
+In addition, the parties will be given a list of the names of all the Hearing Panel members for the complaint.
+Should either party object to any member(s) of the panel, they must raise all objections, in writing, to the Director of Student Advocacy and Accountability immediately.
+Hearing Panel members will only be unseated if the Director of Student Advocacy and Accountability concludes that their bias precludes an impartial hearing of the complaint.
+Additionally, any Hearing Panel member or Hearing Officer who feels they cannot make an objective determination must recuse themselves from the proceedings.